Fort Worth missing trio: Search and investigation

-In April 1975, Swaim went to Port Lavaca with 100 volunteers to search under local bridges after receiving a tip that the girls had been killed and taken there.
+In April 1975, Swaim went to Port Lavaca, Texas with 100 volunteers to search under local bridges after receiving a tip that the girls had been killed and taken there.
 However, no trace of the girls was found.
 A year later, three skeletons were found in a field in Brazoria County by an oil drilling crew.
-Swaim had the bones checked against x-rays and dental records of the girls, but it turned out that the bones belonged to a teenage boy about 15–17 years of age and two other females who were not identified as being any of the girls.
+Swaim had the bones compared to x-rays and dental records of the girls, but it turned out that the bones belonged to a teenage boy about 15 to 17 years of age and two other females who were not identified as being any of the girls.
 In March 1976, a psychic called one of the families and told them that the girls could be found near an oil well.
-For some reason, the searchers focused on the small community of Rising Star outside of Abilene, but nothing was ever found.
+For reasons that are unclear, the searchers focused on the small community of Rising Star, Texas, but nothing was ever found.

-In 1979, Swaim died following a drug overdose; his death was subsequently ruled to be suicide.
+In 1979, Swaim died following a drug overdose; his death was ruled to be suicide.
 Upon his death, he ordered that all of his files on the case be destroyed.

 In the spring of 1981, police investigators were called to a location in Brazoria County after human remains had been found in a swampy area.
 After a month of investigation, they discovered that the bones did not belong to the three girls.

 In January 2001, the case was reopened and assigned to a homicide detective, Tom Boetcher, who believes the girls left the mall with someone they trusted: "We can say that they were at one point seen with one individual, but we believe there was more than one involved."

 In 2018, two cars were raised from Benbrook Lake because they were thought to have a connection to the case.
 These efforts, however, yielded no results.

-Over the years, searchers have continued to comb through Texas brush and have explored hundreds of back roads.
-The families have walked creek beds and country roads only to come up with nothing.
-Decades after the girls' disappeared, there have been no reports of new developments in the case.
+Over the years, investigators have continued to comb through Texas and have explored hundreds of back roads.
+The families have walked creek beds and country roads, coming up with nothing every time.
+Decades after the disappearance, there have been no reports of new developments in the case.